 SATA 3Gb/s Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
-The system board supports 4 Serial ATA ports with speed of up to 3Gb/s (INFINITY NF ULTRA-M2) or 1.5Gb/s (INFINITY NF-M2).
+The system board supports Serial ATA ports with speed of up to 3Gb/s.
 Serial ATA improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.